Rovos Rail General Information

 The track over which the train travel is inconsistently maintained.
 If you wake at night imagining the train is travelling at high speed, be assured it is the state of the track below that is creating that impression.
 The speed of the train is restricted to 60km/h and over the bad sections reduce speed to as little as 20km/h.
 If you find it noisy, earplugs are available.

-Rovos will do their best to cater for dietary requirements provided a detailed request has been made at time of booking.
+Rovos will do its best to cater to dietary requirements provided a detailed request has been made at the time of booking.
 If a special request has not been made, the chefs will endeavour to prepare suitable meals with the ingredients available on board.

-For days on the train dress is smart casual.
-Evening attire is more formal – for the gentlemen a jacket and tie is a minimum requirement while for ladies we suggest cocktail/evening dresses or suits.
+For days on the train, the dress is smart casual.
+Evening attire is more formal – for the gentlemen, a jacket and tie is a minimum requirement while for ladies we suggest cocktail/evening dresses or suits.
 Please include warm clothing for cold mornings and evenings.
 With regard to off-train excursions, we strongly recommend comfortable walking shoes, sun lotion and hats as well as warm clothing for the game drives, which are on open vehicles and can get very cold.

 Mobile Devices and Internet

 In maintaining the spirit of travel of a bygone era, there are no radios or television sets on board.
 The use of mobile phones, laptops and essentially anything that has the ability to disturb other passengers is confined to the privacy of your suites only.
 The reception is poor while the train is moving.

 is only allowed in the privacy of your suite and in the Club Lounge.